-The recent shooting at First Baptist Church of Sutherland Springs reminded us again that even sacred spaces can be unsafe.
+The recent hostage situation at Congregation Beth Israel synagogue in Colleyville, Texas, reminded us again that even sacred spaces can be unsafe.
 We should also be reminded that congregations of all sizes and locations should take steps to address the possibility that unimaginable violence could happen.
 So how can we “expect the unexpected?”

 Create an emergency operations plan (EOP) designed especially for your church.
 While sample plans may help identify the scope of your plan, your church is unique in its location, buildings, schedule, activities, and culture.
 Therefore, you must develop your own plan with the help of others.